Visckmart/HapticsDSL/README.md

 let coreHapticsPattern = try CHHapticPattern(fromPatternSequence: [pattern])
 // play the pattern...
 ```

+This pattern is made of a very quick vibration, followed by one that lasts 1 second, followed by another very quick vibration.

+There’s also a specified delay of 0.1 s between each vibration.

 To learn how to play a `CHHapticPattern` visit the [Core Haptics documentation](https://developer.apple.com/documentation/corehaptics).